JasonMehroziad/Lusabeth/README.md

 {
     "token": "",
     "clientId": "",
-    "guildId": "",
     "textChannelId": "",
-    "voiceChannelId": "",
     "modelName": "lusabeth"
 }
 ```
 Token and client ID can be pulled from the [Discord developer portal](https://discord.com/developers).
-The other IDs can be found by enabling developer mode on Discord.
+Text channel ID can be found by enabling developer mode on Discord.

 ### NodeJS